 In the example below, we create a division by zero error using the formula below.
 IFERROR returns with the “Division by zero!” text string.
 So, the custom message informs us about the error.
-ISERRROR returns TRUE.
-We know that something went wrong, but we don’t have further information.
+ISERROR returns TRUE.
+We know something went wrong, but we don’t have further information.

 - IFERROR returns a custom value

-- ISERROR returns TRUE because the cell contain the #DIV/0! error.
+- ISERROR returns TRUE because the cell contains the #DIV/0! error.

 The second arguments of the IFERROR function enable you to create a custom output in case of errors.
 ISERROR function indicates only the error using the TRUE value like a logical test.